Giorgio Griffa & Peter Robinson: Differences in kind and rhythm, 2025 - Te Uru Contemporary Gallery

 Giorgio Griffa & Peter Robinson: Differences in Kind and Rhythm, 2025—Te Uru Contemporary Gallery, New Zeland.
 Photo by: Sam Hartnett.
 Courtesy Te Uru.

-The dialogue exhibition Differences in Kind and Rhythm, featuring Italian painter Giorgio Griffa and New Zealand sculptor Peter Robinson (Ngāi Tahu, 1966), is curated by James Gatt and organised by Te Uru Waitākere Contemporary Gallery in Aotearoa, New Zealand.
+The dialogue exhibition Differences in kind and rhythm, featuring Italian painter Giorgio Griffa and New Zealand sculptor Peter Robinson (Ngāi Tahu, 1966), is curated by James Gatt and organised by Te Uru Waitākere Contemporary Gallery in Aotearoa New Zealand.
 The exhibition is part of an ongoing series that pairs artists from Aotearoa and the international scene.

 Spanning the years 1972 to 2025, the works on display—paintings on canvas by Griffa and sculptures by Robinson—unfold across time and across practices.
 Although from different generations and cultural contexts, the two artists share a systematic use of repeat forms and processes to explore notions of difference, variation, transformation, and continuity.
 Through gestures such as marking, stacking, and folding—each echoing broader reflection on time, matter, and identity—they construct modular or sequential compositions that serve as visual mappings of their own open-ended creative processes.